-- Unlimited Domains: iPage lets you add as many addon domains to your hosting account as you want.
-That means you can host multiple website from one hosting account.
+- Unlimited Domains: iPage web hosting lets you add as many addon domains to your hosting account as you want.
+You can get a free domain name every day if you want to.

 VPS is the next step up from shared web hosting.
 If your website has outgrown the resources you can get from a shared server, VPS can give you the speed and performance you need.
 It’s the perfect middle ground between shared and dedicated.

 Here’s a breakdown of what you’ll get with iPage’s VPS hosting packages:

 For VPS hosting, iPage ranks somewhere in the middle compared to other hosting providers.
 Its basic plan is cheaper than Bluehost’s with comparable stats.
 On the other hand, GoDaddy offers a 2 CPU core, 2 GB of RAM, and 100 GB of disk space for the same price as iPage’s Basic VPS package (before renewal).